The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Anomaly Detection}\mbox{}

-The authors of~\cite{Chall-Jour023} discussed why some companies and organizations are against CloudIoT.
-The authors argue that cloudIoT have privacy and fewer security risks for handling huge data generated from IoT devices that are stoblack in a cloud storage with the help of SDN that enables in evaluating security level via anomaly detection.
+The authors of~\cite{Chall-Jour023} discussed why some companies and organizations are against cloudIoT.
+The authors argue that cloudIoT have privacy and fewer security risks for handling huge data generated from IoT devices that are stored in a cloud storage with the help of SDN that enables in evaluating security level via anomaly detection.
+The authors use the ISO/IEC 25010 standard quality model to help in design their scheme.

 \paragraph{Malware Detection}\mbox{}